A study to determine if influenza vaccination or ACEI or ARB medication has effects on COVID-19

 Have you had COVID-19?
 Are you vaccinated against the influenza, or taking ACEI or ARB medication?
 Contact the PI by clicking the button below.

 What do you know about ACEI and ARB?

 Angiotensin-converting-enzyme inhibitors (ACEI) and Angiotensin II Receptor blockers (ARB) are medicines to lower blood pressure and for the treatment of heart failure.

 - Title: Evaluation of Influenza Vaccination and Treatment With ACEI and ARB in the Evolution of SARS-Covid19 Infection.

 - Center of Implementation: Consorci Sanitari de Terrassa.

 - Study Population: 2574 patients admitted in the Hospital of Terrassa from March 1, 2020, with any of the following conditions: COVID-19, Influenza Vaccination, ACE inhibitor or Angiotensin II receptor antagonist.

-- Study Type: Observational Clinical Trial.
+- Study Type: Observational study.

 – If patients treated with ACE inhibitor evolve positively, this treatment would be added in a random selection of new admitted patients suffering COVID-19, and results would be compared to a control group of admitted patients.